 Coupling between sensors (force sensors, relative position sensor, inertial sensors) in different struts may also be important for decentralized control.
-In section 3.3, it will be study if the Stewart platform geometry can be optimized to have lower coupling between the struts.
+Can the geometry be optimized to have lower coupling between the struts?
+This will be studied with the cubic architecture.